Stock Technical indicators: Varian Medical Systems (VAR)

 TECHNICAL INTERPRETATION:

+Varian Medical Systems (VAR) exchanged 674392 shares on FRIDAY trading session and observed an average volume with 645.74K shares.
+The stock acknowledged active focus on shares in the Friday trading session.
+VAR disclosed a change of 0.41% and its listed share value at $142.24 in the recent trade transaction.
+This company belong to USA Country and part of Healthcare sector.
+It has a market capitalization of $.
+Using market capitalization to display company size because this is basic factor of different characteristics to develop the investors’ interests including risk.

 A Simple moving average is one of the most flexible as well as most-commonly used technical analysis indicators.
 It is highly popular among traders, mostly because of its simplicity.
 It works best in a trending environment.
-Simple Moving Average calculated as an average of the last N-periods (20-Day, 50-Day, 200-Day).The share price is positive from its 20 days moving average with 3.19% and trading from 50 days moving average with 11.25%.
-The stock price is performing along up drift from its 200 days moving average with 11.83%.Any type of moving average can be used to generate buy or sell signals and this process is very simple.
+Simple Moving Average calculated as an average of the last N-periods (20-Day, 50-Day, 200-Day).The share price is an upside from its 20 days moving average with 1.84% and trading from 50 days moving average with 9.32%.
+The stock price is performing along positive drift from its 200 days moving average with 11.88%.Any type of moving average can be used to generate buy or sell signals and this process is very simple.
 The charting software plots the moving average as a line directly into the price chart.

 VOLATILITY ANALYSIS: